BITFORCE-IT/WildFlyApp/README.md

 3. modules/

     this folder is copied over the wildfly modules folder.
-Place your modules like jdbc drivers in here, in the correct folder structure.
+Place your modules like jdbc drivers in here and use the correct folder structure.
     For example a mysql driver jar would end up in `modules/system/layers/base/com/mysql`